mzabaluev/range-split/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `split-range` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `range-split` by you, shall be licensed as MIT, without any additional terms or conditions.